 Student visa holders are normally required to have a full-time study load of 50 points (4 subjects) in each half-year period.
-We recognize that COVID-19 may impact your ability to maintain a full load this semester.
-If you wish to reduce your study load for semester 1 you can do so by providing a personal statement in lieu of supporting documentation.
-You can submit a request here.
+We recognise that COVID-19 may impact your ability to maintain a full load this semester.
+If you wish to reduce your study load for Semester 1 you can do so by providing a personal statement in lieu of supporting documentation.

 Can I return overseas to study or take a leave of absence?